-- Show they’re qualified to obtain a career school education.
+- And, show they’re qualified to obtain a career school education.

 The FAFSA process can be confusing and time-consuming.
-That’s why NTI’s Financial Aid Advisors are ready to answer any questions.
-You’ll also find a summary of the process below:
+That is why NTI’s Financial Aid Advisors are ready to answer any questions.
+Finally, you’ll also find a summary of the process below:

 Fill out and submit your FREE application online through the FAFSA Website.
-An official FAFSA application is mandatory for anyone who wishes to receive federal grants or loans.
+Because, an official FAFSA application is mandatory for anyone who wishes to receive federal grants or loans.

 NTI’s FAFSA School Code is 041851

 Once your application has been processed, you’ll receive details about your financial aid package.
-This will include information about grants, scholarships, or loans that have been awarded to you.
+All in all, this will include information about grants, scholarships, or loans that have been awarded to you.

 Students receiving a loan for the first time must complete these forms in order to be eligible to receive their aid package.
-You will learn about loans and how they can repay them.
+During this seminar, you’ll learn about loans and how they can repay them.

-When all forms are completed your financial aid will be disbursed directly to the school associated with your application.
-Any funds over the cost of tuition and course materials will be released directly to the student.
+When all forms are completed your financial aid will be disbursed directly to the school you are attending.
+Additionally, any funds over the cost of tuition and course materials will be released directly to the student.

 GI Bill® & Veteran Financial Aid

 Veterans of the Armed Services are eligible for educational benefits from the U.S. Department of Veterans Affairs (VA).
-The student must apply for benefits directly with the VA.
-Then, NTI will certify the student’s enrollment and academic progress to the VA.
+But, you must apply for benefits directly with the VA.
+Then, NTI will certify your enrollment and academic progress to the VA.